pieroproietti/penguins-eggs/README.md

 •	`eggs produce` (default): All private data is removed from the live system.

-•	'eggs produce --clone`: All user data is included unencrypted directly in the live system.
+•	`eggs produce --clone`: All user data is included unencrypted directly in the live system.

 •	`eggs produce --cryptedclone`: All user data is included encrypted within a LUKS volume inside the ISO.
 > [!TIP]